go-aah/docs/anatomy-aah-application.md

 ### The `config` directory

-The `config` directory contains the application's configuration files. aah configuration file syntax is very similar to HOCON syntax and not 100%.
+The `config` directory contains the application's configuration files. aah configuration file syntax is very similar to HOCON syntax.
 The quick start application will have the following config files.
-Organize the way you want.
+Organize the way you want it.

   * `aah.conf` - the main configuration file for the application, [know more](app-config.html).
   * `routes.conf` - the routing configuration file for the application, [know more](routes-config.html).